 Proctalgia fugax is anal pain that doesn’t have a specific cause.
 This pain is usually caused by intense muscle spasms in or around the canal of the anus.
 It can be severe enough to impact your day-to-day life.

 Anyone can experience proctalgia fugax.
-However, it doesn’t usually affect anyone prior to the start of puberty and seems to affect more women than men.
-It’s unclear why this is, or if it’s due to more women reporting the issue, as many people don’t do so.
+But it doesn’t usually affect anyone prior to the start of puberty and seems to affect more women than men, according to one